GKalliatakis/LaTeX-Journal-Assistant/README.md

 **A4 template**
 Revising a manuscript can be a tricky situation with plenty of note-keeping required.
 [DotGridA4.pdf](https://github.com/GKalliatakis/LaTeX-Journal-Assistant/blob/master/DotGridA4.pdf) provides a useful A4 template that can be used for that puprose.

+**HOW TO RESPOND TO PEER REVIEWERS’ COMMENTS**

+A [guide](https://dukekunshan.edu.cn/sites/default/files/u587/Lecutres%20Yamey%202017%20How%20to%20respond%20to%20reviewers%E2%80%99%20comments.pdf) on how to respond to peer reviewer's comments by Duke Kunshan University.